shopgate/pwa-core/classes/Request/README.md

 #### `dispatch(): Promise`

-Sends the request and returns a `Promise` for further evaluation.
+Sends the request and returns a Promise for further evaluation.

 #### `onTimeout(resolve: Function, reject: Function): void`

 A callback that gets triggered when a request exceeds it's time limit.
+It expects references to the resolve and reject Promise callback functions.
-This can be overridden by a child class.
+This method can be overridden by a child class.

-Example:
+**Example:**
 ```js
 onTimeout(resolve, reject) {
   logger.error('Request timeout');